Geometric Bijections Between Spanning Trees and Break Divisors: Comparison of Geometric Bijections and Bernardi Bijections

 \begin{lemma} Every non-planar ribbon graph contains at least one of the BNGs as a subdivision. \end{lemma}

 {\sc Proof:} We will demonstrate a way to either find a planar embedding of the ribbon graph $G$, or find a BNG as a subdivision in $G$.
-First we assume $G$ is 2-connected, and we apply induction via an ear decomposition (cf. \cite[Proposition 3.1.3]{Diestel_GT}).
+First we assume $G$ is 2-connected, and we apply induction via an ear decomposition (a procedure to build any 2-connected graph by starting with a cycle and successively attaching a path (ear) that intersects the current graph exactly at the two distinct endpoints, cf. \cite[Proposition 3.1.3]{Diestel_GT}).
 The base case is a cycle and is trivial.
 Suppose a subgraph $G'\subset G$ is embedded in the plane, and let $P=u_0-e_1-\ldots-e_k-u_k$ be an ear to be added.
 Say in $G'\cup P$ the cyclic ordering of edges around $u_0$ includes $e,e_1,f$ consecutively, then some cycle $C$ containing $e,f$ bounds a face $F$ of $G'$ that $e_1$ is to be embedded in; similarly there is a face $F'$ of $G'$ that $e_k$ is to be embedded in.
-If $F=F'$ then we are done, otherwise if we let $Q\subset G'$ be a shortest path (possibly trivial) going from $u_k$ to any vertex $v\neq u_0$ on $C$ then $P\cup Q\cup C$ will be a subdivision of BNG I.\\
+If $F=F'$ then we can embed $P$ in $F$; otherwise if we let $Q\subset G'$ be a shortest path (possibly trivial) going from $u_k$ to any vertex $v\neq u_0$ on $C$, then $P\cup Q\cup C$ will be a subdivision of BNG I.\\

 For the general case, we induct on the number of blocks.
-Let $v$ be a cut vertex and let $G_1,\ldots,G_k$ be subgraphs corresponding to the components of $T-v$, where $T$ is the block decomposition tree of $G$ (cf. \cite[Proposition 3.1.2]{Diestel_GT}).
+Let $v$ be a cut vertex and let $G_1,\ldots,G_k$ be subgraphs corresponding to the components of $T-v$, where $T$ is the block decomposition tree of $G$ (a tree whose vertices are the cut vertices and blocks of $G$, and a cut-vertex $u$ is incident to a block $B$ whenever $u\in B$, cf. \cite[Proposition 3.1.2]{Diestel_GT}).
 By induction, each $G_i$ can be embedded in the plane, and we may further assume that $v$ is on the boundary of the unbounded face of each embedding if needed.
-If there exist some interlacing edges $e,e',f,f'$ in the cyclic order with $e,f\in G_i$ and $e',f'\in G_j$, then letting $C\subset G_i,C'\subset G_j$ be cycles containing $e,f$ and $e',f'$, respectively.
-We have $C\cup C'$ as a subdivision of BNG II in $G$.
-Otherwise, it can be seen that for all blocks $G_i$'s except possibly one block (say $G_1$), all edges in $G_i$ incident to $v$ are in some interval $I_i$ of the cyclic ordering around $v$, so we can embed $G_1$ in the plane then embed other blocks one by one according to the cyclic order of $I_i$'s. $\Box$\\
+If there exist some interlacing edges $e,e',f,f'$ in the cyclic ordering around $v$ with $e,f\in G_i$ and $e',f'\in G_j$, then by letting $C\subset G_i,C'\subset G_j$ to be cycles containing $e,f$ and $e',f'$, respectively, we have $C\cup C'$ as a subdivision of BNG II in $G$.
+Otherwise, it can be seen that for all subgraphs $G_i$'s except possibly one (say $G_1$), all edges in $G_i$ incident to $v$ are in some interval $I_i$ of the cyclic ordering around $v$, so we can embed $G_1$ in the plane and then embed other subgraphs one by one according to the cyclic ordering of $I_i$'s. $\Box$\\